House Painting9 min read

 Factors to Consider

-• Finish: Eggshell is popular for living rooms; high-gloss for doors and cabinets.
+• Finish: Eggshell is popular for living rooms; semi-gloss for high-moisture areas.

 Paint Comparison Table